 Interestingly, in this space, major rewards also work, as over 80% of retailers and distributors were prepared to work hard to earn more valuable rewards.
 Even so, the quality of the program and the benefits are central to how effective it will be, as over one-fifth of respondents also stated they were involved in six or more channel incentive programs.

 Channel incentives help motivate retailers and distributors to push your products over competitors.
 Making your loyalty program stand out.

-The insights uncovered that channel partners can make around two-fifths of their overall profits from cash incentives.
+The insights uncovered that channel partner can make around two-fifths of their overall profits from cash incentives.
 However, Maritz revealed that most channel partners will respond best to a combination of monetary and prize incentives.

 So, while there are great possibilities for using loyalty programs to enhance channel partnerships, the fierce competition means that it is essential to offer a program that is compelling and valuable.
 Simply providing trade and quantity discounts may not be enough to get retailers to push your products.

 For channel partners to really want to sell your products, they need to crave your incentives.
 By analysing exactly what they desire and how they behave, an incentive program can be strategically designed to achieve your business goals.

 At 212F, we don’t just focus on short-term wins but on the behaviours that bring you the results.
 In other words, we think strategy first, rewards second.
 So when you partner with us, you design engagement programs that set you apart with the right incentives that drive high performance.